AtsushiSakai/PythonRobotics/docs/how_to_contribute_main.rst

 This project is using `Sphinx`_ as a document builder, all documentations are written by `reStructuredText`_.

-You can add a new rst file under the subdirectory in `doc modules dir`_ and the top rst file include it.
+You can add a new rst file under the subdirectory in `doc modules dir`_ and the top rst file can include it.

 Please check other documents for details.